KinshukAuthorities/gameengine2d-pro/installer/README.md

 ## Release notes

 The installer is currently unsigned.
-Sign the final executable with an Authenticode certificate before a public commercial release.
+We'll Sign the final executable with an Authenticode certificate before a public commercial release.

 `THIRD_PARTY_NOTICES.md` is intentionally included in the installed payload.
 It records the license and attribution information required for bundled third-party components and assets.